James F. Walsh

 Jimmy also represents private and public medical facilities and healthcare providers in cases alleging malpractice.
 He defends clients in matters involving mental health issues, in both the civil and criminal courts.

 A West Point graduate and retired U.S. Army Lieutenant Colonel, Jimmy uses his military experience to assist clients in matters involving military law.
 This includes consulting with clients on issues related to military procedure as well as representing them in litigated matters when required.
 Representing clients in matters involving the Federal Tort Claims Act is also part of his practice.

 Jimmy currently serves as the Administrative Partner for the Birmingham office.
 Outside of his litigation practice, Jimmy is an active member of the Birmingham community.
-He is a member of the State Executive Board of the National Alliance for the Mentally Ill, and former president.
-He also serves on the Birmingham Board of the American Diabetes Association.
-An active participant in scouting for the past 25 years, he has served in various positions over the years including that of Scout-Master for the past 12 years.
+He is a member of the State Executive Board of the National Alliance on Mental Illness, and former president.
+An active participant in scouting for 29 years, he served in various positions over the years including that of Scoutmaster for 14 years.
 Within the legal community, he has served on the Grievance Committee of the Birmingham Bar Association as well as its Fee Arbitration Committee.
 At the state level, he is a past state chairman of the Military Law Section of the Alabama Bar Association.

 Attorneys Jimmy Walsh and Fred Clarke and paralegal Linda Latham of the Birmingham office of RumbergerKirk obtained a defense verdict for their client in Birmingham, Alabama, Jefferson County.